What Not to Test (for Cyber-Physical Systems): Experimental Methods

 \subsection{Simulation Effectiveness Metrics}

 In this study, we implement five out of seven effectiveness measurement metrics which Arrieta et al.~\cite{arrieta2019pareto} used in their study.
 The first three metrics are also widely used in previous studies~\cite{wang2013minimizing, matinnejad2015effective, matinnejad2017automated}, and the forth metric is proposed by Arrieta et al.~\cite{arrieta2019pareto}.

-Aside: We exclude two of the metrics explored by Arrieta et al. ({\it Input \& Output-based test similarity metrics}) since these two metrics will always result similar normalized values (0.95-0.99) with different test case selections.
-Such similar normalized values can affect the performance of multi-objective optimization algorithms.
-We will introduce the remaining five metrics in the rest of this section.
+Moreover, since the values in every metric differ a lot, we normalized all metrics before performing search on them to avoid the threat from different scales.

+Please note that in all following 5 metrics, $T$ represents the initial test suite such that $T = \{t_1, t_2, \cdots, t_n\}$ and $n$ represents the number of tests in the initial test suite.
+If test case $i$ is selected, then $Select_{t_i} = 1$.
+Otherwise, $Select_{t_i} = 0$.
+Moreover, $TS$ in the following formulation means the new test suite after the selection process.

+Note that since all our case studies are mined from public resources, they are well-developed and may not have enough records on faulty behavior.
+To satisfy our experiment purpose, we utilized mutation testing and generated as much mutants as possible by following the Simulink faulty patterns introduced in Section~\S\ref{mutation} to reproduce the faults that may occur in the product line.
+Hence all those metrics are collected from the mutated environment instead of the original environment.